Biden is 'convinced' Putin has decided to invade Ukraine

 Denis Pushilin, head of the Donetsk rebel government, said women, children and the elderly would go first, and that Russia has prepared facilities for them.
 Pushilin alleged in a video statement that Ukrainian President Volodymyr Zelenskyy was going to order an imminent offensive in the area.

 Metadata from two videos posted by the separatists announcing the evacuation show that the files were created two days ago, The Associated Press confirmed.
-U.S. authorities have alleged that Kremlin plans included prerecorded videos as part of a disinformation campaign.
+U.S. authorities have alleged that the Kremlin's disinformation campaign could include prerecorded videos.

 Authorities began moving children from an orphanage in Donetsk, and other residents boarded buses for Russia.
 Long lines formed at gas stations as more people prepared to leave on their own.